1. Who is your personal data controller?

 III. other entities from the Polpharma Biologics Group – to the extent to which this is necessary for the purposes described above.

 The recipients of personal data may be residents of or may have their registered offices in countries outside the European Union (“EU”) or European Economic Area (“EEA”).
-Personal data will only be transferred outside the EU or EEA either to countries that the European Commission has confirmed a suitable level of data protection or with appropriate safeguards, in particular through the use of EU Standard Contractual Clauses.
-In such cases, you may request copies of these respective safeguards, in particular the EU Standard Contractual Clauses (if applicable), or the specification of where your data has been made available, by contacting us in the manner described above.
+Personal data will only be transferred outside the EU or EEA either to countries that the European Commission has confirmed an adequate level of data protection or with appropriate safeguards.
+In such cases, you may request copies of these respective safeguards, or the specification of where your data has been made available, by contacting us in the manner described in point 2 above.

 In connection with the processing of your personal data, you have the right to request to:

-These rights are not absolute and the Co-Controllers will handle your request in conformity with applicable laws and regulations.
+These rights are not absolute, and the Joint Controllers will handle your request in conformity with applicable laws and regulations.

-You have the right to lodge a complaint with a right personal data authority (President of the Personal Data Protection Office [Prezes Urzędu Ochrony Danych Osobowych] ul.
-Stawki 2, 00-193 Warsaw, Poland) or Dutch Data Protection Authority [Autoriteit Persoonsgegevens], PO Box 93374, 2509 AJ DEN HAAG, The Netherlands]).
+You also have the right to lodge a complaint with a President of the Personal Data Protection Office (https://www.uodo.gov.pl/, Prezes Urzędu Ochrony Danych Osobowych, ul.
+Stawki 2, 00-193 Warszawa, Poland) or Dutch Data Protection Authority (https://www.autoriteitpersoonsgegevens.nl/, Autoriteit Persoonsgegevens, PO Box 93374, 2509 AJ DEN HAAG, The Netherlands).

-We do not use automated decision-making (including profiling) in the meaning of Article 22 GDPR in connection with the operation of the Website.
+We do not use automated decision-making (including profiling) in the meaning of Article 22 GDPR in connection with the operation of the Website or contacting you in any other way.
 If we use such processes in the future, you will receive a separate notice from us in accordance with the respective provisions of the law.

-The Co-Controllers use appropriate technical and organisational measures to ensure that your personal data is protected against unauthorised use, processing, acquisition and modification.
+The Joint Controllers use appropriate technical and organisational measures to ensure that your personal data is protected against unauthorised use, processing, acquisition, and modification.